wieni/wmmodel/README.md

 Patch your core installation of Drupal 8.

-The patch will alter how Drupal creates an instance of your entity so Storages will return your models.
+The patch will alter how Drupal creates an instance of entities so Storages will return your models.

 ```
 // composer.json